Lulani Faucets Review & Rating Updated: July 7, 2025

 Faucet Finishes

-No Lulani faucet is available in all nine finishes.
+However, no Lulani faucet is available in all ten finishes.

 Electroplating